dstrus/react-transcripts/21-sports-normal.md

 We've been doing that.

-So the button has to do something, so it's going to need an `onClick`, and we'll a method for that to run.
+The button has to do something, so it's going to need an `onClick`, and we'll write a method for that to run.
 Let's call it `shotHandler`.
 So I'll add a method called `shotHandler()`.
 I will use public class field syntax, so I don't have to worry about the binding of `this`.
 What if we just `console.log` "shoot!" when this happens?

 ```js
 shotHandler = () => {